binarykitchen/videomail-for-ninja-forms/README.md

 > Finally you can encode any webcam recordings from modern browsers and mobiles into MP4 + WebM within seconds.
 This without the need for Flash, Java nor any other plugins / addons.
 Just JavaScript.

-With it you can enable recordable videos in Wordpress forms very easily within seconds.
-Just with drag and drop.
-No coding required.
+With this add-on recording videos in Wordpress forms comes true.
+No further coding required.
+Just install + configure a bit, that's all.

 ## Dependencies

 Requires the [Ninja Forms v3 plugin](https://github.com/wpninjas/ninja-forms).

+In short: this add-on runs on the Ninja Forms plugin engine where you can configure forms very easily.
+Upon installation, a new type will be added to enable recordable videos.

 ## Development